joxeankoret/diaphora/README.md

 # Diaphora

-Diaphora (διαφορά, Greek for 'difference') version 1.2.4 is a program diffing plugin for IDA, similar to Zynamics Bindiff or other FOSS counterparts like YaDiff, DarunGrim, TurboDiff, etc...
-It was released during SyScan 2015.
+Diaphora (διαφορά, Greek for 'difference') version 2.0 is the most advanced program diffing tool, working as an IDA plugin, available as of today (2019).
+It was released first during SyScan 2015 and is actively maintained.

+Diaphora supports IDA 6.9 to 7.4, but the main branch has support only for IDA >= 7.4 because the code only runs in Python 3.X.

-It works with IDA 6.9 to 7.3.
-Support for Ghidra is in development.
-Support for Binary Ninja is also planned but will come after Ghidra's port.
-If you are looking for Radare2 support you can [check this very old fork](https://github.com/radare/diaphora).
+Support for Ghidra is in development, but it will take very long.
+Support for Binary Ninja is also planned but will probably come after Ghidra's port.
+If you are looking for Radare2 support, you can [check this very old fork](https://github.com/radare/diaphora).

 For more details, please check the tutorial in the "doc" directory.

 NOTE: If you're looking for a tool for diffing or matching functions between binaries and source codes, you might want to take a look to [Pigaios](https://github.com/joxeankoret/pigaios).

+## Python 2.7 and IDA versions 6.95 to 7.3

+TLDR: if you're looking for a version of Diaphora supporting Python 2.X and IDA versions 6.95 to 7.3, [check this release](https://github.com/joxeankoret/diaphora/releases/tag/1.2.4).

+Since IDA 7.4, Diaphora will only support Python 3.X.
+It means that the code in Github will only run in IDA 7.4 and Python 3.X.
+I've tried to make it compatible but it caused the code to be horrible and unmaintainable.
+As so, I've decided that it was best to drop support for Python 2.X and IDA versions <= 7.3 and focus in Python 3.X and IDA versions >= 7.4.

 ## Getting help and asking for features